 The MHPC began as a subcommittee of the Metrolina Trauma Advisory Committee (MTAC) in 2002 and was known as the Disaster Preparedness Committee.
 The initial role was to manage the Hospital Preparedness Program (HPP) funding.
-This federal program, operated by the Assistant Secretary for Preparedness and Response (ASPR) is administered in the State of North Carolina by the Office of Emergency Medical Services (OEMS).
+This federal program, operated by the Administration for Strategic Preparedness and Response (ASPR) is administered in the State of North Carolina by the Office of Emergency Medical Services (OEMS).
 The goal of this funding was to enhance the ability of hospitals and EMS to respond to a disaster.

 This funding came to the Metrolina region through the Level 1 Trauma Center at Carolinas Medical Center in Charlotte, NC.
 Because of this, CMC functions as the lead healthcare facility for the program and provides the infrastructure for the MHPC staff as well as operational support.